 Fine Art Papers

-A giclee prints is a way to classify a professionally produced print using inkjet technology, primarily printed on canvas or a fine art paper with archival grade inks.
+A giclée print is a way to classify a professionally produced print using inkjet technology; primarily printed on canvas or a fine art paper with archival grade inks.
 While the process is only several decades old, it has quickly become the method of choice for both artists and photographers.
 Read more…

-Choosing the paper that best compliments your artwork or photography is how you should gauge which paper is best.
 While our staff will be happy to offer suggestions sometimes the best choice won’t be obvious until you view the image printed on the paper.
 There are four characteristics that affect how an image will appear on any of our varied fine art papers: ink absorption, brightness, texture and gloss levels (if any).
-We recommend a good start is to test printing small prints on different papers as well as to order one of our starter kits so that you can see and feel the different papers.
+A good start is test printing small prints on different papers.
+You can also order one of our starter kits to see and feel our different paper types.

 To extend the life-span, store you giclee fine art paper print out of direct sunlight and avoid extreme temperature changes or exposure to humidity.
-It is recommended that paper prints be framed behind glass or acrylic glazing when ultimately on display.
-If kept in a retail environment unframed you should keep the prints sealed in clear bags which are acid free like what we offer for sale on our website.
+It is recommended that paper prints be framed behind glass or acrylic glazing when on display.
+If kept in a retail environment unframed, you should keep the prints sealed in clear, acid free bags. we offer these bags on our website.

-Some papers have more difficulty in flattening our then others.
+Some papers have more difficulty in flattening out than others.
 This is especially true during the cooler months but can happen during any time of the year.
-The papers the prints are produced on are originally in rolls and the prints are printed to these rolls.
-I most cases we will ship prints up to a certain size flat so that they have had time to loose their curl and flatten out however this is not a guarantee.
+The papers the prints are produced on are originally in rolls and the prints are printed on these rolls.
+In most cases we will ship prints up to a certain size flat so that they have had time to lose their curl and flatten out however this is not a guarantee.
 Thicker or heavier weight papers may still need more time to flatten out.
 We have a blog posting on our site which discusses this in more detail as well as some solutions.

 In most cases your prints will not be coated and definitely not laminated.
 In some instances we may need to coat prints which have large expanses of dark colors in them such as solid black backgrounds.
 This is to help alleviate potential scuff marks that are visible within the print if not looking at it behind glass or a clear plastic sleeve.